BIBB Logo

 German: Gewerbeanmeldung

-In Germany, a trade or business must be registered with the trade office.
+In Germany, a must be registered with the trade office.
 The official certification for a trade or business is referred to as: Trading licence.

 Regulated professions